UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

 [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys).

-This guide assumes you have access to the command-line `oc` client, and have logged in to your OpenShift instance with `oc login`
+This guide assumes you have access to the command-line `oc` client, and have logged in to your OpenShift instance with `oc login`.

 ## Building an OpenShift application from a private GitHub repository